NADEL, Roger: KNX, 1976-89; KFWB, 1996-2003; KMPC, 2005-06. Roger arrived at all-News KFWB from the same post at WWJ/WYST-Detroit.

 Norell, Adrienne: KLIT, 1992-94; KXEZ, 1995-96.
 Unknown.

-Born in New York, he was trained as a classical violinist.
+Born in New York as Gene Nabatoff, he was trained as a classical violinist.
 He played saxophone and clarinet in college dance bands, graduating from the University of Wisconsin at 18.
-“I was the first announcer at WPAT-Patterson, New Jersey in 1941.
+“I was the first announcer at WPAT-Patterson, New Jersey in 1941."
 Before arriving in the Southland he worked at KMJ-Fresno, KLX-Oakland and KGO-San Francisco.
-Gene lives in West Los Angeles.
+Gene lived in West Los Angeles.

 (Jane Norris and Todd Newton)